Last updated: 6th July 2020

 Breach Notification Procedure

-The GDPR introduces a duty on all organisations to report certain types of personal data breach to the relevant supervisory authority.
-You must do this within 72 hours of becoming aware of the breach, where feasible.
+The General Data Protection Regulation (GDPR) introduces a duty on all organisations to report certain types of personal data breach to the relevant supervisory authority.
+We will do this within 72 hours of becoming aware of the breach.

-If the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms, you must also inform those individuals without undue delay.
+If the breach is likely to impact and individuals’ rights and freedoms, we will also inform those individuals without undue delay.

-All users (whether Employees, contractors or temporary Employees and Appointed Representatives and their advisers) of The Right Mortgage Limited are required to be aware of, and to follow this procedure in the event of a personal data breach.
+All parties of The Right Mortgage Limited ( including Employees, Contractors, Temporary Employees, Appointed Representatives and advisers) are required to be aware of, and to follow this procedure in the event of a personal data breach.

 3. Definition of a Personal Data Breach